resiprocate/resiprocate/resip/recon/test/testua_readme.txt

  -np <password> - sets the STUN/TURN password to use for NAT server

   Use this option if the STUN/TURN server requires authentication.

+ -nl - disables local audio support - removes requirement for local audio hardware.
+       Note:  if local audio support is disabled, then local participants cannot be created.

  -l <NONE|CRIT|ERR|WARNING|INFO|DEBUG|STACK> - logging level